under-score/little_prince/README.md

-# Constructed Realities?
-Technical and Contextual Anomalies in a High-Profile Image
+# Constructed Realities? <br />Technical and Contextual Anomalies in a High-Profile Image

 This is a supplement to the [preprint on arXiv](https://arxiv.org/abs/2507.12237)